kadena-community/kadena.js/packages/apps/docs/src/docs/reference/spirekey-ref.md

 ### Return value

 After connecting to an account in SpireKey, users are redirected to the `returnUrl` you specify for your application.
 As part of the redirection, SpireKey appends a `user` object in the `searchParameters`.
-This object describes information you can use to address the user or to prepare a transaction.
+This object contains information you can use to address the user or to prepare a transaction.

 #### User